spigotemcee/spigot_blessing/README.md

 Supposing you've already cloned the repo and have Python 3.10 or higher installed, simply run the run.sh file or blessing.py.
-In order to edit, add or remove prompts, simply edit the blessing_prompts.txt.
-To uninstall Blessing, simply remove the spigot_blessing folder.
+In order to edit, add or remove prompts, simply add your entries to BLESSINGS.JSON, then add the corresponding variable(s) to blessing.py.
+To uninstall Blessing, simply remove the spigot_blessing folder from your machine.
 Simple :)

 I have little to no understanding on how to rice shells, I'm not sure how to do stuff like [this](https://imgur.com/a/5R1EyY9) on BASH or ZSH, so I will only